upbound/platform-ref-multi-k8s/README.md

 Set up your GCP account keyfile by following the instructions [here](https://crossplane.io/docs/v1.4/getting-started/install-configure.html#select-a-getting-started-configuration).

-Ensure that the following roles are added to your service account:
+Ensure that the following roles are added to your service account (e.g. `sa-test`):

 * `roles/compute.networkAdmin`
 * `roles/container.admin`